Desmond Paul Henry: Art and technology

 Some would argue that scientific and technological advances have always influenced art in terms of its inspiration, tools and visual effects.
 In the words of Douglas Davis: "Art can no more reject either technology or science than it can the world itself" (Davis 1973, introduction).
 In his writings Henry himself often expressed his lifelong enthusiasm for fruitful collaborations between art and technology (Henry: 1962, 1964, 1969, 1972).
-Indeed, his first expression of such collaboration in 1962, preceded by five years the establishment of EAT (Experiments in Art and Technology, USA) in 1967.
+Indeed, his first expression of such collaboration in 1962, preceded by four years the official founding of EAT (Experiments in Art and Technology, USA) in 1966.

 During the First Machine Age, prior to World War II, enthusiasm for technological advances was expressed by the Machine Aesthetic which heralded the Modern Movement (Banham 1960).
 Affiliated art movements of this time which shared aspects of the Machine Aesthetic included: Purism in France, Futurism in Italy (both of which celebrated the glories of modern machines and the excitement of speed), Suprematism, Productivism in Russia, Constructivism, Precisionism in North America and kinetic sculpture (Meecham and Sheldon 2000).

 By the 1960s, in the Second Machine Age, technology provided not only the inspiration for art production but above all its tools (Popper 1993), as reflected by the Art and Technology movement in the United States.
 Adherents to this movement employed only the very latest available computer equipment.
 In this early phase of computer art, programmers became artists and artists became programmers to experiment with the computer's creative possibilities (Darley, 1990).
 Since Henry worked in comparative artistic and scientific isolation, he did not have access to the latest technological innovations, in contrast to those working, for example, at the Massachusetts Institute of Technology (O'Hanrahan 2005).